Ierlandfan/esp8266-plane-spotter-color/README.md

   * Display GND           to NodeMCU pin GND (0V)
   * Display VCC           to NodeMCU pin 5V or 3.3V

 Note: only some versions of the NodeMCU provide the USB 5V on the VIN pin

 If 5V is not available at a pin you can use 3.3V but backlight brightness will be lower.

 If the TFT RESET signal is connected to the NodeMCU RST line then define the pin in the TFT library User_Config.h file as negative so the library ignores it, e.g. TFT_RST -1

+##Original master repository text follows:

 #ESP8266 Plane Spotter Color